2022

 2014

-The first edition of Chantilly Arts & Elegance Richard Mille kept all its promises.
-Great collectors from all over the world were present; the result of two years of preparation and Peter Auto’ international reputation .
+The first edition of Chantilly Arts & Elegance Richard Mille lived up to all its promises.
+Leading collectors from all over the world were present; the result of two years of preparation and Peter Auto's international reputation.

-This great national tradition dating back to the 1920s was resurrected on 7 September 2014 in the Le Nôtre Gardens.
-Revamped by Peter Auto, this Concours was a three-in-one: The Most Beautiful Cars in the World for the Concours d’Etat, a Concours d’Elegance reserved for concept cars from manufacturers associated with a fashion house and a Grand Prix des Clubs.
-Furthermore, the Chantilly estate became the unique setting for an Elegant Sunday in the Countryside – offering numerous activities for the whole family.
+This great national tradition dating back to the 1920s was resurrected on 7 September 2014 in the Jardins Le Nôtre.
+Revamped by Peter Auto, this competition offered 3 in 1: The Most Beautiful Cars in the World for the Concours d'Etat, a Concours d'Elegance reserved for manufacturers' concept cars associated with a fashion house and a Grand Prix des Clubs.
+The Chantilly estate became the setting for a Sunday of Elegance in the Countryside - with a host of activities for all the family.

 Best of Show Concours d’Etat